 - Respondents and complainants have the right to appeal:

-- The University Hearing Board’s decision, and
+- The University Hearing Board’s decision, or

 - Appeals must be filed within three business days of the University Hearing Board’s written decision, or the University’s decision to dismiss the complaint.
 To file an appeal, students and employees must fill out the appeal form provided with written notice of the University Hearing Board’s decision, or the University’s decision to dismiss the complaint.
 The University will provide a copy of the appeal to the other parties.